strapi/strapi/docs/3.0.0-beta.x/deployment/digitalocean.md

 Follow the steps below to have your app launch on system startup.

 ::: tip
-These steps are modified from the Digital Ocean [documentation for setting up PM2](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-node-js-application-for-production-on-ubuntu-18-04#step-3-%E2%80%94-installing-pm2).
+These steps are modified from the DigitalOcean [documentation for setting up PM2](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-node-js-application-for-production-on-ubuntu-18-04#step-3-%E2%80%94-installing-pm2).
 :::

 - Generate and configure a startup script to launch PM2, it will generate a Startup Script to copy/paste, do so: